Mistakes To Avoid When Filing an Insurance Claim

 “I have paid my premiums on time for twenty years and have never filed a claim.
 Now, it is difficult for me to tell who has caused me more damage — the storm or my insurance carrier.”

-The above exclamation, or words similar to it, is something that I hear almost on a daily basis from Missourians who have had the misfortune of needing to file an insurance claim for damage to their homes and businesses.
+The above exclamation, or words like it, is something that I hear daily from Missourians who have had the misfortune of needing to file an insurance claim for damage to their homes and businesses.
 Do you really become “the enemy” of your insurance carrier when you file a claim?
 Do they really consider you more as an adversary than a customer?

 I received an email today from an attorney representing an insurance carrier from out of state and who sells insurance policies in Missouri who provided a clear and convincing answer to those questions.